ICEYE

 ICEYE Ltd. (natively ICEYE Oy) is a Finnish microsatellite manufacturer and operator.
 ICEYE was founded in 2014 and is now the world's largest synthetic aperture imaging radar constellation.
+Its first important innovation was miniaturising synthetic aperture imaging radar satellites to below 100 kg to image through clouds and in darkness.

-The company is originally a spin-off of Aalto University's University Radio Technology Department, and is based in Espoo.
-It has offices globally (Finland, Poland, Spain, the UK, and the US) and over 700 employees.

-In September 2024 the company reported 2023 revenues of $100M and expanded its funding to $503M.
+Founded by Rafał Modrzewski and Pekka Laurila, the company is originally a spin-off of Aalto University's University Radio Technology Department, and is based in Espoo.
+The CEO and chairman of the board of ICEYE is Rafał Modrzewski.
+It has offices globally (Finland, Poland, Spain, Greece, the UK, and the US) and over 900 employees.
+In September 2024, the company reported 2023 revenues of $100M and expanded its funding to $503M.
+The company raised a further €150M in December 2025.
+In 2026, the company raised €450 million at €10 billion valuation.

-The CEO and co-founder of ICEYE is Rafał Modrzewski.